JasimJashore/CNN_Image_Classsification/README.md

 The notebook is **fully automated** and follows assignment constraints:

-✔ Uses `git clone` to download custom images
-✔ Automatically loads standard dataset via `torchvision` ✔ No manual file uploads required
+ Uses `git clone` to download custom images Automatically loads standard dataset via `torchvision` No manual file uploads required
-✔ Can be run using **“Run All”** without path issues
+ Can be run using **“Run All”** without path issues

-How to Run (Google Colab)

-1. Open the Colab link
+1.
-2. Click **Runtime → Run All**
-3. The notebook will:

    * Clone the GitHub repo
    * Load datasets
    * Train or load the model